Marugannwg/ShareGPT92k_user_linguistic_mining/README.md

 - Multi-threaded conversation processing

 ### OpenAI API Integration
+- see \openai_api_encode/
 - Asynchronous API calls at scale
 - Token and rate limit management
 - Streaming capabilities
 - Threading management for parallel processing
-- Support for both Chat (e.g., GPT-4) and Embedding models
+- Support for both Chat (e.g., GPT-4o and more) and Text Embedding models

-### Labeling System
-- Human coding interface for manual message labeling
-- GPT-based automated labeling for expressiveness and anthropomorphism
+- The example here is an automated multi-shot labeling for expressiveness and anthropomorphism
-- Two-step Chain of Thought for summary generation
+- Same toolkit also used for a Two-step Chain of Thought for summary generation
-- Domain/task topic classification
+- Human coding interface for manual message labeling \human_labeling.py -- for accuracy and robustness check

 ## Data Processing Pipeline